LJWatson/website-tink-eleventy/src/posts/2021-01-02-thoughts-on-screen-readers-and-image-recognition.md

 If an image in an HTML document does not have a text description, which is to say if it is missing an `alt` attribute (or other attribute capable of giving it an accessible name like `aria-label` or `aria-labelledby`) the results are ugly.
 Different screen reader and browser combinations behave a little differently, but one common behaviour is to use the path to the image and/or the image file name instead.

-Occaisionally the file name offers a tiny clue as to the content of the image but the days of human readable file names are largely gone and the majority of images now have non-sensical alpha-numeric strings as file names- and what "Image001.jpg" might contain is anyone's guess.
+Ocaisionally the file name offers a tiny clue as to the content of the image but the days of human readable file names are largely gone and the majority of images now have non-sensical alpha-numeric strings as file names- and what "Image001.jpg" might contain is anyone's guess.

 Even when there is a text description it isn't always helpful.
 The WebAIM Million further noted that just under 10% of images with text descriptions used descriptions that were effectively useless - things like "image", "blank", or even "filename.png".